-- Notifications: when you receive a lot of email notifications (confirming an order, payment, etc.), you can create a rule that automatically sends these mails to a special directory.
+- Notifications: When you receive a lot of email notifications (confirming an order, payment, etc.), you can create a rule that automatically sends these emails to a special directory.
 It is sufficient to check this directory when you need to (batch).

 - Batch: Some emails are recurrent and require a very short processing time.
 You can create a rule that will send them automatically to a specific directory.